Latest Panthers News February 2026

 - LB Bam Martin-Scott

-Carolina's linebacker group will see a mix of returning players and new players, leading to a potential upgrade to the Panthers' defense.
+Carolina’s linebacker group is a mix of returning and new players, helping to bolster the Panthers’ defense.

-DJ Johnson and Thomas Incoom make up the young depth at outside linebacker.
-The Panthers continue to focus on adding youth to the defense with the signing of Pat Jones II and drafting Nic Scourton and Princely Umanmielen.
+DJ Johnson and Thomas Incoom provide young depth at outside linebacker, while the Panthers also strengthened the position by signing Pat Jones II and drafting Nic Scourton and Princely Umanmielen.

-The inside linebacker group will be led by Trevin Wallace, Christian Rozeboom, and Claudin Cherelus.
+The inside linebacker group is led by Trevin Wallace and Krys Barnes.

 Cornerbacks